daormar/debasher/doc/design_doc_resident.md

     whose routing is deterministic;
   - the "Watch FIFO" action, whose `--mirror` a resident program refuses (see the Contract's limits);
-  - starting a snapshot or a halt, and stopping the program with `debasher_stop_resident`;
+  - starting a snapshot, once or periodically, with `debasher_snapshot_resident`, and stopping the program with `debasher_stop_resident`;
   - showing the state of each node: heartbeats, relaunches, checkpoints and halted markers.